 Non-communicable lung diseases, tuberculosis (TB), and acute presentations of lung disease, account for 3 of the top 5 causes of death worldwide, disproportionately affecting the world's poorest people.
 The co-existing burdens of communicable and non-communicable lung disease bring special challenges to health systems adapting to epidemiological and socioeconomic transitions in low and middle-income countries (LMICs).

 The International Multi-disciplinary Programme to Address Lung Health and TB in Africa (IMPALA) is a four-year programme funded by the National Institute of Health Research (NIHR) and will generate new scientific knowledge and implementable solutions through multi-disciplinary collaborative work involving clinical, social, health systems, health economics and implementation scientists from Africa and the UK.
 Embedded within IMPALA, the multi-disciplinary capacity development research project MUDI will study and evaluate the integrated multi-disciplinary research and approaches of the IMPALA programme.
-MUDI will collaborate with researchers based in Ghana, Cameroon, Malawi, South Africa, Tanzania, Uganda, Kenya, Ethiopia, Nigeria, Sudan, and The Gambia.
+MUDI will collaborate with researchers based in Ghana, Cameroon, Malawi, South Africa, Tanzania, Uganda, Kenya, Ethiopia, Nigeria and Sudan.

 Centre for Capacity Research Objectives